 The cerebral veins (Latin: venae cerebri) are blood vessels that collect venous blood from the surfaces and interior parts of the cerebral hemispheres and the cerebellum.

 The cerebral veins are subdivided into two groups:

 - deep cerebral veins.

-The deep cerebral veins (latin: venae cerebri profundae) are venous blood vessels that collect blood from the white matter, basal ganglia and from the choroid plexuses.
+The deep cerebral veins (Latin: venae cerebri profundae) are venous blood vessels that collect blood from the white matter, basal ganglia, and choroid plexuses.
 In the human brain, there are four paired and one unpaired deep cerebral vein.
 The deep cerebral veins include the thalamostriate vein, choroid vein, vein of the septum pellucidum, internal cerebral vein, and great cerebral vein.